Recipes that may be of interest to Americans living overseas.

 Bring to boil; remove from heat.

-Add dry gelatin mixes; stir 2 minutes.
+Add dry gelatine mixes; stir 2 minutes.

 Stir in Cranberry sauce.
 Pour into large bowl.